bbauska/Anti-Project-2025/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Gut the EEOC and NLRB</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>● Project 2025 said EEOC and NLRB should have new general counsels appointed on Day One.
+<p>Project 2025 said EEOC and NLRB should have new general counsels appointed on Day One.
 “Appoint new EEOC and NLRB general counsels on Day One.
 The Biden Administration broke significant precedent by firing the EEOC and NLRB general counsels despite their term appointments.
 The next Administration should do the same and expand on the Biden Administration’s new precedent by refusing to acknowledge terms in other offices, where applicable, and installing acting or full new officers immediately.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 said EEOC “should disclaim its regulatory pretensions” since it does not have
+<p>Project 2025 said EEOC “should disclaim its regulatory pretensions” since it does not have
 rulemaking authority under Title VII and other laws it enforces.
 “General EEOC Reforms.
 The Equal Employment Opportunity Commission (EEOC) does not have rulemaking authority under Title VII and other laws it enforces, yet it issues ‘guidance,’ ‘technical assistance,’ and other documents, including